 - A student may appeal the dean's decision.
 To appeal, the student must send written notice to the Executive Vice President and Provost (“Provost”) within seven days of the date of the dean's letter notifying the student of the penalty.
 If the Provost receives no written request within the time specified, the penalty shall be imposed and the action shall be considered final.
 If a written request of appeal is received within the time specified, the Provost shall refer the grievance to the Grievance and Discipline Committee.
 The Grievance andDiscipline Committee shall have the authority to investigate and conduct a hearing on the facts of the particular case that has been appealed.
 The Committee shall make a recommendation to the Provost related to the appeal and shall document their recommendation and reasoning in a written report.
 The Committee may recommend that the Provost:

 2. Affirm the original decision and reduce or increase the original sanction.

 3. Reverse the original decision.

-4. Disallow the original decision and order a new hearing by the dean (or designee).
+4. Disallow the original decision and order reconsideration by the dean (or designee).